My Dividend Employee Steve

 I thought about it for a minute and I decided that I didn’t really want that gum anyway.

-I had invested with a long term perspective in mind and Steve seemed like a reputable guy and if he wanted to help out then I was more than willing to take the aid.
+I had invested with a long term perspective in mind.
+Steve seemed like a reputable guy, he had a suit after all, and if he wanted to help out then I was more than willing to take the aid.

 He left and I didn’t hear from him for a while.